tocco/tocco-docs/devops/backups/database.rst

 Get the Latest Backup
 ---------------------

-Databases are dumped to disk, at ``/var/lib/postgresql-backup/``, before they are archived.
+Databases are dumped to disk on the slave at ``/var/lib/postgresql-backup/`` before they are archived.
 If you need the most current backups you can get it from there.

 :ref:`restore-database` explains how to restore a dump.